brf153/whatsapp-clone/README.md

 i) Fork the repo and clone it in your pc. <br/>
 ii) Then in the backend folder, make a config.js file.
 In this file, give the URL of your mongoDB database for connection. <br/>
 iii) Then go to the website of pusher and make an account.
 After making an account, login to the account. <br/>
 iv) There would be two options named Channels and Beams.
 Get started with channels.
 Scroll down and you would get a section with the name Node.js.
-Copy the appId and other stuff(everything inside const pusher) and paste it in the config.js file. <br/>
+Copy the appId and other stuff(everything inside const pusher) and paste it in the config.js file.
+Note that all the initial stuff will be in capital letter(i.e. appId will be APPID,etc.) <br/>
 v) Now, go to the App.js file inside frontend/src folder.
 In the file there would be two useEffect hooks.
 In the second hooks, update the new Pusher with your own key and cluster. <br/>
 vi) Now, in the frontend folder and backend folder install the packages by doing npm i in the terminal. <br/>
 vii) Now, the script for backend is nodemon and script for frontend is npm start. <br/>